jamiewilbraham/azure-docs/articles/cognitive-services/Speech-Service/quickstarts/speech-to-text-from-microphone-langs/swift-ios.md

 This tutorial won't work with a version of the SDK earlier than 1.6.0.

-The Cognitive Services Speech SDK for iOS is distributed as a framework bundle.
+The Cognitive Research Technologies Speech SDK for iOS is distributed as a framework bundle.
 It can be used in Xcode projects as a [CocoaPod](https://cocoapods.org/) or downloaded from https://aka.ms/csspeech/iosbinary and linked manually.
 This article uses a CocoaPod.

 ## Create an Xcode project